-- Percentages indicated are based on net assets of \$169,370,648. - The Moody's, Standard & Poor's or Fitch ratings indicated are believed to be the most recent ratings available at the close of the reporting period for the securities listed.
+^{} Percentages indicated are based on net assets of \$129,604,272.

+- The Moody's, Standard & Poor's or Fitch ratings indicated are believed to be the most recent ratings available at the close of the reporting period for the securities listed.
 Ratings are generally ascribed to securities at the time of issuance.
 While the agencies may from time to time revise such ratings, they undertake no obligation to do so, and the ratings do not necessarily represent what the agencies would ascribe to these securities at the close of the reporting period.
 Securities rated by Fitch are indicated by "/F." Securities rated by Putnam are indicated by "/P." The Putnam rating categories are comparable to the Standard & Poor's classifications.
 If a security is insured, it will usually be rated by the ratings organizations based on the financial strength of the insurer.
 Ratings are not covered by the Report of Independent Registered Public Accounting Firm.
 For further details regarding security ratings, please see the Statement of Additional Information. - ## Forward commitment, in part or in entirety (Note 1). - L Affiliated company (Note 5).
-The rate quoted in the security description is the annualized 7-day yield of the fund at the close of the reporting period. - P This security was pledged, or purchased with cash that was pledged, to the fund for collateral on certain derivative contracts.
-The rate quoted in the security description is the annualized 7-day yield of the fund at the close of the reporting period. - $144A\ after\ the\ name\ of\ an issuer\ represents\ securities\ exempt\ from\ registration\ under\ Rule\ 144A\ of\ the\ Securities\ Act$ of 1933, as amended.
-These securities\ may\ be\ resold\ in\ transactions\ exempt\ from\ registration\ ,\ normally\ to\ qualified\ institutional\ buyers.
+The rate quoted in the security description is the annualized 7-day yield of the fund at the close of the reporting period.

+$144A\ after\ the\ name\ of\ an\ issuer\ represents\ securities\ exempt\ from\ registration\ under\ Rule\ 144A\ of\ the\ Securities\ Act\ of\ 1933,\ as\ amended.$ These securities\ may\ be\ resold\ in\ transactions\ exempt\ from\ registration,\ normally\ to\ qualified\ institution\ albuyers.